AIL M325 Command Car: History

 The Israeli government were long time users of Dodge vehicles, with many numbers of ex World War Two Dodge Weapons Carriers (Dodge WC series) being used.
 These were later supplemented by open cabbed Dodge WM 300 and M601 Power Wagons assembled by AIL.
 In 1970, the M325 Command Car was first produced to replace the Power Wagons, on classic Dodge M601 chassis with Chrysler components and AIL bodywork.
 These early production models were characterised by Dodge axles, vertical grille bars and round headlights while later models had horizontal grille bars and square headlights.
-The later models were fitted with a Chrysler 227 slant-six cylinder 3.7 litre motor, NP 435 4 speed gearbox.
+The later models were fitted with a Chrysler 227 slant-six cylinder 3.7 litre engine, NP 435 4 speed gearbox.
 The NP transfer case gave a 4.88:1 final drive ratio.
 The late-model chassis boasted Dana 70 rear axles and Dana 60 front axles with disc brakes and hydraulic-assisted steering.
 Production-fitted tyres were 9.00x16 Alliance versions of the Michelin.
 Winch equipped vehicles were fitted with a Braden winch driven from the gearbox power take-off (PTO), while some late production models were fitted with electric Superwinches.
-The AILs are known for their superior off-road capabilities with low gearing (82:1), good ground clearance (16 inches) and ample power given by the 3.7 litre Chrysler motor.
+The AILs are known for their superior off-road capabilities with low gearing (82:1), good ground clearance (16 inches) and ample power given by the 3.7 litre Chrysler engine.